Debt Management Policies

 For a better understanding of different types of debt, such as general obligation (G.O.) debt, revenue debt, and short-term debts, see our page Types of Municipal Debt.
 For information on the maximum G.O. debt limits for various types of local governments under state law and the state constitution, see our page General Obligation Debt Limits.

 Most local government entities consider issuing debt at some point.
+(See our page on Types of Municipal Debt.)
 The amount of debt your jurisdiction issues is an important factor in measuring financial well-being, and proper use and management of debt can yield significant fiscal advantages.
 But issuing debt also obligates your entity to debt service that is often 30 years or more, so debt can have a significant impact on your jurisdiction's financial condition for an extended period of time and limit the funding available for changing service priorities.

 The purpose of a well written debt management policy is to articulate your jurisdiction’s goals with respects to debt, enhance your ability to make decisions on issuing or entering into debt obligations, exhibit a commitment to long-term financial planning that will ensure fiscal prudence and financial stability, and (if issuing debt on the open market) demonstrate to rating agencies and lenders that your entity is well managed and therefore more likely to meet its debt obligations.